Han Lue: F9

 While on a mission that would lead them to Tokyo, Letty and Mia discover that Han is alive, having used Deckard Shaw's attack on him to fake his death with the help of Mr. Nobody.
 He explains that after the death of Gisele, Mr. Nobody had approached him as Gisele was once an operative under his supervision, believing he was trustworthy due to their relationship.
-Agreeing to work for him, Mr. Nobody helped Han fake his death at the hands of Deckard Shaw and keep his survival a secret, becoming an agent in order to keep focused and possibly heal from Gisele's death.
+Agreeing to work for him, Mr. Nobody helped Han fake his death at the hands of Shaw and keep his survival a secret, becoming an agent in order to keep focused and possibly heal from Gisele's death.

 These events would imply that Han is the reason why Mr. Nobody would assist Dom and the crew in their fight against Deckard Shaw.

-One day on a mission, Han witnessed the assassination of his targets, the parents of a girl named Elle, whose parents were in possession of a powerful weapon called Project Aries.
-While she hid from the assassins, Han intervened and killed them to save her, deciding to take Elle in and protect her from the man who sent them named Otto.
+One day on a mission, Han witnessed the assassination of his targets, the parents of a girl named Elle, who were in possession of a powerful weapon called Project Aries, which can instantly take control of the entire world's computerized and nuclear power.
+While she hid from the assassins, Han intervened and killed them to save her, deciding to take Elle in and protect her from the man who sent them, an aristocrat named Otto.
 During this time, both he and Elle formed a sibling bond, one that helped him move on from Gisele.
-He then returns with Elle to rejoin Dom's team stop Otto and Cipher's plan of acquiring a weapon that can instantly take control of the entire world's computerized and nuclear power, of which Elle's DNA is the key to its activation.
+He then returns with Elle to rejoin Dom's team and help stop Otto and Cipher's plan of acquiring Aries, of which Elle's DNA is the key to its activation.
+Although Otto and Dom's brother Jakob later kidnap Elle, Han helps the team rescue her and stop the activation of Aries.

 He is later seen among the several members at the partially re-built Toretto house in L.A., reuniting with his Tokyo crew; Sean, Twinkie and Earl, who are overjoyed to see him alive.
-He joins the Toretto and Tokyo crew at the table for a dinner meal, alongside Elle, waiting for Brian O'Connor to arrive.
+He joins the Toretto and Tokyo crew at the table for a dinner meal, alongside Elle, waiting for Brian O'Conner to arrive.

 The film's end credit scene shows Deckard Shaw is interrogating a Russian criminal before answering the door to shockingly find Han, who has come to confront the man who tried to kill him.

+Fast X

+Han returns to help the Agency with a mission in Rome along with Dominic, Letty, Tej, Roman, and Ramsey.
+However, the mission is revealed to be a trap set by Dante Reyes.
+With the Agency (under new corrupt leadership) coming after the team, Han is forced to obtain help from Deckard Shaw.
+In Portugal, Han, Roman, Tej and Ramsey board a plane to rescue Dom and his son at the dam from Dante and Aimes, who is revealed to be a double agent working with Dante shoots with a rocket launcher causing the plane to crash, leaving Han's fate alongside the fates of Roman, Tej and Ramsey unknown.